IBM/aspera-cli/README.md

     :username: nyapiuset
     :password: "mypassword"
 ```
+The "default" configuration is taken, but can be overridden on comand line.
+Another configuration can be taken with option "-n".

+## Learning Aspera Product APIs (REST)

+This CLI uses REST APIs.
+To display HTTP calls, use argument `-r` or `--rest-debug`, this is useful to display
+exact content or HTTP requests and responses.

+In order to get traces of execution, use argument : `--log-level=debug`

 ## Authentication

 ### Aspera Faspex / Shares / Console / Node

 Only Basic authentication is supported.
-A "username" and "password" are provided, either on command line (--username, --password) or in the configuration file.
+A "username" and "password" are provided,
+either on command line (--username, --password) or in the configuration file.

 ### Aspera Files

 Aspera Files supports a more powerful and secure authentication mechanism: Oauth.
 HTTP Basic authentication is not supported (deprecated).

-With OAuth, the application (aslmcli) must be identified, and a valid Aspera Files user must be used to access Aspera Files.
-Then a "Bearer" token is used for HTTP authentication.
+With OAuth, the application (aslmcli) must be identified, and a valid Aspera Files
+user must be used to access Aspera Files.
+Then a "Bearer" token is used for
+HTTP authentication.

-First the application (aslmcli) must be declared in the Files GUI (see <a href="https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client">here</a>).
+First the application (aslmcli) must be declared in the Files GUI
+(see <a href="https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client">here</a>).
 By declaring the application, a "client\_id" and "client\_secret" are generated:

 <img src="docs/Auth1.png" alt="Files-admin-organization-apiclient-clientdetails"/>